 andy joined Watsi on July 13th, 2014.
 Two years ago, andy became the 3241st member to automatically support a new Watsi patient every month.
-Since then, 2,386 more people have become monthly donors! andy's most recent donation supported Chamrong, a motorcycle mechanic from Cambodia, to fund ear surgery.
+Since then, 2,590 more people have become monthly donors! andy's most recent donation supported Monica, a first grader from Kenya, to fund clubfoot repair.

 Chamrong is a 19-year-old motorcycle mechanic from Cambodia.
 He has three siblings and enjoys playing soccer and hanging out with his friends.
 Ten years ago, Chamrong had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Chamrong experiences discharge, tinnitus, hearing loss, and headaches.
 He is often unable to hear or communicate with others effectively.
 Chamrong traveled to our medical partner's care center to receive treatment.
 On November 21st, he will undergo a mastoidectomy procedure in his right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Chamrong said, "I hope that after my surgery, my ear infection will heal and my hearing will improve."